david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 5: Data Transforming
-#### We decided to utilize "% of total" of each behavior category for prediction use in order to classify the generation group based on the sample size
+#### Decided to utilize "% of total" of each behavior category for prediction use in order to classify the generation group based on the sample size

 Category “Totals” refers to the sample group of our project which is the total population of _**DVD movie purchasers**_  with given division (region), year, age and gender.
 Population under all other categories refer to the “Cross Region” with our study group.
 For example: